ldswaby/CMEECourseWork/README.md

 # My CMEE Coursework Repository

-This repository contains coursework for the [MSc Computational Methods in Ecology and Evolution](https://www.imperial.ac.uk/study/pg/life-sciences/computational-methods-ecology-evolution/) at Imperial College London.
+This repository contains computing coursework for the [MSc Computational Methods in Ecology and Evolution](https://www.imperial.ac.uk/study/pg/life-sciences/computational-methods-ecology-evolution/) at Imperial College London.

-## Prerequisites

-This project was developed on a Unix OS.

-The following packages (with versions) are used in the project:
-* LaTeX
-* Python (3.7.7)
-* R (3.6.3)

-## Dependencies

-TBA

-## CMEECoursework Structure and Usage

 This repository is divided into weeks, with the directory for each week containing a combination of the following subdirectories:
 * Data - contains data files used during the week.
 * Code - contains all code scripts for the week.
-* Results - contains any results generated during the week's exercises.
+* Results - empty directory for any results files to be pushed into if they exist.
-* Sandbox - contains any 'dummy' files/scripts used to experiment.

 Scripts in the *Code/* directory are typically run on files in the *Data/* directory, with results (if there are any) being pushed into the *Results/* directory.